A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 \subsection{Second part of the proof: small-gain analysis}

 We now turn to the main body of the proof itself.
-Having established that various quantities appearing in our updates are Lipschitz in bounded, we will now consider how the critic and actor errors relate to each other.
+Having established that various quantities appearing in our updates are Lipschitz and/or bounded, we will now consider how the critic and actor errors relate to each other.
 As before, our first step is to introduce (yet more) notation.

-We will find it convenient to define so that $\theta_{t+1/2}$ is a deterministic function of $\theta_t, Q_t$.
+We will find it convenient to define so that $\theta_{t+1/2}$ is a deterministic function of $\theta_t, \aor{\omega_t}$.
 The next actor iterate $\theta_{t+1}$ is then obtained from $\theta_{t+1/2}$ by adding noise:

 Let us observe a couple of consequence of these equations.
 First, we can apply Lemma \ref{prop:omegalip} have that Similarly, using Lemma \ref{prop:omegalip} we have that